tdresearchgroup/GetSmells/README.md

 ## Files
 ```
 getsmells
-├── test
-│   ├── resource: self created project for testing
-│   ├── UnitTest.py: unit tests
+├── bin: some tools for data integration.
+Usages are in each py files
+│   ├── androidVulProcessor.py: The motivation is that original Android vulnerability data only talks about file instead of classes.
+│   ├── oneFileForOneProj.py: After vulIntegration, combining all versions together and generate one file per project
+│   ├── vulIntegration.py: After main, for each [proj]-[version]-xxx-overall.csv, generate csv file that maps the counts of vulnerabilities and smells together.
 ├── src
 │   ├── app.py: real application
-│   ├── main.py: the entry point of this application
+│   ├── main.py: the entry point for user
 │   ├── common
 │   │   ├── dfs.py: Perform deep first search
 │   │   ├── metricsUtil.py: Defines shared functions for [class|method]LevelSmellMetricsUtil.py